Samarjeet09/-Conway-game-of-life-implementation/log.md

  - also if we store them in a dict , we have ids of each rect

 ## 3. Next lets detect mouse clicks and colour these rects /cells
+- how about we make a grid class
+- ok so we can simply calculate which cell we clicked by int dividing it by its size and from it we can get our idx for rect
+- now we have color updating